 The main result of W. Tucker (2002) addresses the general behaviour of the flow, rather than behaviour of single particles, and reads as follows:

-By robust we mean that a strange attractor exists in an open neighbourhood of the classical parameter values.
-Here, the relation between the dynamics of Lorenz System with the Geometric Model is buried in the proof.
-Basically the theorem above is saying that not only the trajectories os Lorenz Flow \eqref{eq:lorenzsys} tends to an attractor \(\mathcal{A}\), the flow also smears the whole space \(\mathbb{R}^3\) across \(\mathcal{A}\), like one would smear jelly on bread.
+By robust we mean that a strange attractor exists in an open neighborhood of the classical parameter values.
+Here, the relation between the dynamics of the Lorenz System with the Geometric Model is buried in the proof.
+Basically, the theorem above is saying that not only do the trajectories of the Lorenz Flow \eqref{eq:lorenzsys} tends to an attractor \(\mathcal{A}\), but the flow also smears the entire space \(\mathbb{R}^3\) across \(\mathcal{A}\), much like one would smear jelly on bread.

 5.3.
 Proof Strategy